Looking for the perfect one week in Portugal itinerary? Maybe one that includes castles, boat tours, and plenty of food and wine? Look no further!

 BEST THINGS TO DO IN LISBON

-Here it’s a short list of some of my favorite activities and destinations in Lisbon for helping you plan your trip.
+Here is a short list of some of my favorite activities and destinations in Lisbon for helping you plan your trip.
 Of course, you could spend weeks in Lisbon and not see it all, so this is just a taste of what the city offers.

 Explore the Alfama Neighborhood

-The Alfama neighborhood is the old soul of Lisbon, as it survived to the 1775 earthquake.
+The Alfama neighborhood is the old soul of Lisbon, as it survived the 1775 earthquake.
 Its narrow alleyways and quiet streets exude history, and they’re perfect for just wandering around at your own pace.